rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 You are Merlin ([Web Game][you-are-merlin-web], [GitHub - Rust/CLI][you-are-merlin-github], [GitHub - WASM][you-are-merlin-www-github]) by [@hseager](https://github.com/hseager)
 is a text adventure game that compiles to both CLI and WebAssembly.

-This initial version features a main quest, side quests, items and a boss fight.
+This initial version features a main quest, side quests, items, and a boss fight.
-Players can choose their favourite visual theme such as Zelda, Warcraft and Fallout.
+Players can choose their favourite visual theme such as Zelda, Warcraft, and Fallout.
 The web version also supports mobile devices.

 Although fairly simple, this first version provides a good foundation for building more features in later updates.